Revised/Updated Jan 2019

 That was quite a few years back and since I have lived in Scandinavia I have not lived in the outdoors as I did when I was younger.
 Therefore I decided to join a refresher course with a group called Opdag Verden.
 I participated in this workshop for several reasons:

-- I have never slept or hiked in this part of the world before and I need some advice on gear choices for the Nordic conditions
+- I had never slept or hiked in this part of the world before and I needed some advice on gear choices for the Nordic conditions

 - a lot has changed since I did this when I was a young man; clothing, backpacks, footwear, sleeping systems etc.

 - I needed to re-fresh my map reading skills

 Just after and before this course I purchased traditional heavy gear including shelter, backpack, sleeping pad, sleeping bag, water bottles, pot, stove, clothes, footwear etc. I did this on the advice that I received in the outfitter and through reading literature available to me at the time.
 To be fair, the tent that I purchased was lightweight.
 It was a Nordisk Telemark 2 LW and weighed about 1 kg.
 The problem with this tent is that it only has one opening for a vent which is not enough.
 This tent has huge condensation issues so it was one of the first bits of gear that I sold quickly again.